This article is about nutrition.

 For a balanced nutrition we need

 - PROTEIN to build our cells, organs and muscles.
 Protein is supplying us with essential amino acids that are the building blocks for the peptide hormones in the brain and ACTH (the major stress hormone).
-Hormones are needed for communication signals between organ systems.
+Hormones are important as communication signals between organ systems.

 - ESSENTIAL FATTY ACIDS for information transfer in our system.
 These essential fatty acids consist of omega-6 and omega-3 fatty acids, which cannot be made by our body.
-We must supply them to our body, that is why they are called essential fatty acids.
+We must supply them to our body, that is why they have the name “essential fatty acids”.

 - CARBOHYDRATES.
 In response to carbohydrate and sugar intake insulin (the “storage hormone”) is released.
 It “files” the nutrients into the cells for future use.
 Contrary to the essential amino acids and the essential fatty acids there is not such a thing as an essential carbohydrate and yet we need carbohydrates as energy source for all cell function.
 If no carbohydrates are forthcoming, our body will be able to make glucose (the main carbohydrate) from protein or fat that is stored in our cells.
 Without carbohydrates there would be no smooth functioning of our system.
 Finally our food has to supply us with:

 - VITAMINS AND MINERALS.
 Both are found mixed in with animal protein sources as well as with carbohydrate sources (Ref.
 1, p.276).

 As an illustration, a study in February 2014 on a group of young US firefighters showed that a Mediterranean diet insured that they had less body fat content, also their HDL levels increased and their LDL cholesterol levels decreased, both of which is good and made them prevent metabolic syndrome, heart disease and diabetes.
 Read more about it under this link.